 10. Nike – Introducing Apple Nike+

-Similarly to Apple, Nike has used a one column layout in their product launch email, displaying stunning product images.
+Similar to the last 2 examples from Apple, Nike has used a one-column layout in their product launch email, displaying stunning product images.

 Notice the simplicity in terms of colors.
-Use your brand colors for a consistent message.
+Use your brand colors for consistent communication.

 11. Canva – Promoting early access for Canva for work

-Announcing the new Canva for Work, they did offer in the following email example an early access registration for their subscribers.
+Announcing the new Canva for Work, they did offer in the following email example an early access registration for their users.

 The email design does match perfectly with their website too.
-I like how they emphasize their visual identity.
+I like how they keep their visual identity consistent.

 12. Trello – Introducing the new Trello gallery

-This is a beauty!
-Short content, they did use emojis in this email, alongside beautiful illustrations and gradients.
+This email is a beauty!
+Short content, they used emojis, alongside a beautiful illustrations on a gradient background.

 13. Youtube – Olympic Winter Games coming to Youtube email

-For the occasion of the Winter Olympics, Youtube announced a live coverage on YouTube TV.
+For the occasion of Winter Olympics, Youtube announced the live coverage on YouTube TV.

 14. Alit – Presenting new product